-The number like operator for the particles generated by are with .
+The number-like operator for the particles generated by is , with.

-The joined indistinguishing wave function is
+The joined indistinguishable wave function is:

-Where is the normalization of the joined indistinguishing bosons.
+where is the normalization of the joined indistinguishable bosons.

-Imposing the normalization give
+Applying the normalization results in:

-The probability to find both indistinguishing bosons to be in the same state, say with normalization , is
+The probability of finding both indistinguishable bosons in the same state, for example, with the normalization , is formulated as:

-Using and the bunching parameter is
+Using Equations and , the bunching parameter is formulated as:

-Equations and are clearly the same.
+Equations and are therefore clearly identical.

 Since , it follows that the bunching parameter is .
-It is instructive to compare this with the examples described at fig (1) and fig (2).
-In fig (1) the two photons have orthogonal wave function, that is .
-It follow from equation that and thus
+It is instructive to compare this result with the examples described in Fig.(1) and Fig.(2).
+In Fig.(1), the two photons have an orthogonal wave function: that is, .
+It follows from Equation that .
+As a result,

-That is the probability to find the two indistinguishing bosons is twice as much as if the two bosons were indistinguishing, indeed as can be seen in fig 1(b) and Fig 1 (c).
+That is, the probability of finding the two indistinguishable bosons is twice as much in this state than if the two bosons were distinguishable, as can indeed be seen in Fig.1(b) and Fig.1 (c).

-However if the two bosons entering in the same leg, as in fig(2), then .
-Then equation gives .
+However, if the two bosons enter on the same leg, as in Fig. (2), then .
+In this case, Equation results in .
 Thus,

-That is, the probability to find the two distinguishing bosons is the same as two indistinguishing bosons, indeed as can be seen in fig 2(b).
+That is, the probability of finding the two distinguishable bosons is identical to the probability of finding two indistinguishable bosons, as can indeed be seen in Fig. 2(b).

-As usual, the quantity that is invariant under unitary plays an important role.
-Let us show that the bunching parameter is indeed invariant under unitary transformation.
+A quantity that is invariant under a unitary transformation plays an important role.
+It is therefore important to show that the bunching parameter is indeed invariant under a unitary transformation.

 Consider two different two-dimensional spaces, with bases and.

-The bunching parameter for the base is
+The bunching parameter for the base is:

-Likewise the bunching parameter for the base is
+Similarly, the bunching parameter for the base is:

-These bases are related by a unitary transformation
+These bases are related by a unitary transformation:

-under which the scalar product is invariant, so .
-Thus by we have, that is the bunching parameter is invariant under a unitary transformation.
+under which the scalar product is invariant, that is .
+Thus, according to Equations and , we have ; that is, the bunching parameter is invariant under a unitary transformation.

-For typical cases of emitting photons from separate sources, e.g. atoms, the photons are in orthogonal states, .
-Since the bunching parameter is invariant under unitary transformations, it follows that to change the bunching parameter one needs an a non-unitary transformation.
-This will be discussed next.
+For typical cases of photons being emitted from separate sources, such as atoms, the photons are in orthogonal states, with .
+Since the bunching parameter is invariant under a unitary transformation, it follows that to change the bunching parameter, a non-unitary transformation is needed.
+This will be discussed in the following section.

 The State Orthogonality Interferometer

+Figure 3: THE STATE ORTHOGONALITY INTERFEROMETER

-Due to the separate nature of atoms, two indistinguishing photons emitted by the atoms are orthogonal, .
-Then, their bunching parameter is .
-Indeed, since the original HOM [2] experiment, the bosons bunching with has been demonstrated in many variations, e.g. [4].
-This gives rise to the question of how to realize other values of the state orthogonality , and accordly the bunching parameter with .
-The interferometer described in Fig (3) can be used to tail photons to have a state orthogonality .
+Due to the separate nature of atoms, two indistinguishable photons emitted by the atoms are orthogonal, with.
+Therefore, their bunching parameter is .
+Indeed, since the original HOM experiment [2], the boson bunching with has been demonstrated in many variations, as in, for example, Jeltes et. al [4].
+This gives rise to the question of how to achieve other values of the state orthogonality , and, as a result, a bunching parameter with .
+The interferometer described in Fig. (3) can be used to tail photons to achieve a state orthogonality .

-In Fig 3.
-Two incoming photons, one at the incoming legs of beam splitter, and one on the incoming legs of beam splitter..
-Setting the delays at and at such that the photons that come from beam splitter and reach the beam splitter and beam splitter simultaneously.
+In Fig. 3, there are two incoming photons, one on the incoming legs of beam splitter, and one on the incoming legs of beam splitter.
+The delays at and at are set in such a way that the photons coming from beam splitter and reach beam splitter and beam splitter simultaneously.

 The photons will be detected eventually in one of the four detectors.
 Each of the beam splitters is unitary:

-Where .
-The phas sifter at legs will denoted according the leg it is at, that is where .
-To keep the writing clean we first consider the case
+where .
+The phase shifter at each leg will be denoted by the leg where it appears; that is, , where .
+For the purpose of maintaining the simplicity of the notation, we first consider the case:

-Later we plug it in back as needed.
+This will later be inserted oter vaule to those phases as necessary.

-The amplitude of the photons entering the beam splitter is given by
+The amplitude of the photons entering the beam splitter is determined by:

-Where the subscript notation is as in [15] and above.
-The above and below the arrow denotes the photon passes the beam splitter.
+where the subscript notation is as in Gerry and Knight [15] and above.
+The letter above or below the arrow indicates that the photon passes through the beam splitter.